StefanStricker/data_stream/README.md

 # Data stream processing pipeline

-This project simulates a real-world data streaming scenario of whether-data for a smart-city application. <br />
+This project simulates a real-world data streaming scenario of weather-data for a smart-city application. <br />
 A continuous flow of synthetic sensor readings is generated, published to Kafka, processed and visualized in real time.